Sarahfaatima/Madquick-backend/README.md

 - Passwords are hashed using bcrypt before storage
 - Authentication is handled via JWT tokens
 - Make sure to use a strong, unique JWT_SECRET in production

+## Deliverables

+### Short Note: What You Used for Crypto and Why
+I used the bcrypt library for password encryption because it provides a secure hashing algorithm that protects user passwords by adding salt.
+This ensures that even if the database is compromised, the original passwords cannot be easily retrieved.